Digital program booklet

 Canzona II.
 Allegro (poco)

-„De regreso en tierra extranjera“ (Back in a foreign land)
+„De regreso en tierra extranjera“ (Back to the foreign land)

 Dance